arokem/boot-camps/shell/shell-brief.md

 # A Brief Introduction to the Shell
-Shreyas Cholia (Borrowed heavily from the Shell section of Cindee Madison's tutorial).
+- Shreyas Cholia (Borrowed heavily from the shell section of Cindee Madison's tutorial).

 # Quick links into sections of document